Achieving Positive Covert Capacity over MIMO AWGN Channels: Covert Communication over MIMO AWGN Channels with a Secret Codebook

-\begin{proof} The full proof can be found in Appendix \ref{App:proof_thm1}.
-A brief sketch is as follows.
-First, we give a converse proof in terms of both the probability of error and the KL divergence.
-We start by Fano's and data processing inequalities to derive an upper bound on the coding rate as in the proof of the channel coding theorem.
-Hence, under the KL constraint, reliability at Bob is satisfied.
-Then, we derive a lower bound of the n-letter KL divergence in terms of the single letter KL divergence using a similar approach in \cite{Hou_dependentRV} and \cite{wang2016fundamental}.
-Second, we provide an achievability proof by generating a random codebook with i.i.d. sequences.
-As a result, satisfying the single letter KL divergence is equivalent to satisfying the n-letter KL divergence.
-Then, we generalize the proof of the achievability of Theorem 1 in \cite{wang2016fundamental} for DMC channels to prove the remaining part of the achievability of MIMO AWGN channels.
-The sequence of codes $\{R(n,\epsilon,\delta_{kl})\}$ is achievable if the random sequence $\{\mathbb{I}({\bf X}^n;{\bf Y}_b^n)\}$ converges to $n\,C_{c}({\bf Q})$ in probability.
-Using Chebyshev’s inequality and the fact that $\mathbf{Q}$ tends to $\mathbf{0}$ as $n$ goes to infinity, $\lim_{n \rightarrow \infty}Pr\left\{\abs{\mathbb{I}({\bf X}^n;{\bf Y}^n_b)-n\,C_{c}({\bf Q})}\geq u\right\}=0$. \end{proof}
+Moreover, the input distribution that maximizes the first-order approximation of the covert coding rate, while minimizing $\mathcal{D}(\mathbb{P}_{\mathbf{Y}_w}\parallel \mathbb{P}_{\mathbf{Z}_w})$, is the zero-mean circularly symmetric complex Gaussian distribution with a covariance matrix ${\bf Q}_n$. \end{theorem} \begin{IEEEproof} The full proof can be found in Appendix \ref{App:proof_thm1}.
+We give a brief sketch as follows.
+First, we give a converse proof in terms of both the probability of decoding error and the KL divergence.
+We start with Fano's and data processing inequalities to derive an upper bound on the coding rate as in the proof of the channel coding theorem.
+Then, we derive a lower bound on the n-letter KL divergence in terms of the single-letter KL divergence similar to the approach in \cite{Hou_dependentRV} and \cite{wang2016fundamental}.
+Second, we provide an achievability proof by exploiting random coding according to a sequence of input distributions.
+However, when the achievable covert rate is zero, the achievability proof needs special treatment as pointed out in \cite{wang2016fundamental}.
+We generalize the achievability proof of Theorem 1 in \cite{wang2016fundamental} for DMC channels to prove the remaining part of the achievability of MIMO AWGN channels. \end{IEEEproof}